A case-based update of PALS: The 2010 paediatric basic and advanced life-support guidelines

 What else is new in the guidelines?

-The new guidelines also provide management recommendations for infants and children with congenital heart disease (single-ventricle physiology and pulmonary hypertension), along with guidance on how to explore the potential cause of sudden, unexplained deaths.
+The 2010 guidelines also provide management recommendations for infants and children with congenital heart disease (single-ventricle physiology and pulmonary hypertension), along with guidance on how to explore the potential cause of sudden, unexplained deaths.
 For details, refer to the complete guidelines document.

 Out-of-hospital cardiac arrest survival remains poor.
 Bystander CPR is a major determinant of victim outcome but, unfortunately, most bystanders do not act, commonly citing panic or fear of harming the patient as their reason.
 CPR training may help overcome this problem and improve bystander response rates.
 Short 20 min to 30 min video-based self-instruction kits for basic life support (such as the Heart and Stroke Foundation of Canada’s CPR Anytime Family & Friends kit) have demonstrated equivalent learning outcomes compared with longer instructor-led courses.
 This training format might be one method to increase the number of bystanders willing to respond, ultimately improving outcomes from cardiac arrest.

-The principal authors thank Dr Allan de Caen for his expert review of this manuscript.
+The principal authors thank Dr. Allan de Caen for his expert review of this manuscript.

 ACUTE CARE COMMITTEE

-Members: Adam Cheng MD; Catherine Farrell MD; Jeremy Friedman MD; Marie Gauthier MD (board representative); Angelo Mikrogianakis MD (chair); Oliva Ortiz-Alvarez MD
+Members: Adam Cheng MD; Catherine Farrell MD; Jeremy Friedman MD; Marie Gauthier MD (Board Representative); Angelo Mikrogianakis MD (Chair); Oliva Ortiz-Alvarez MD

 Liaisons: Laurel Chauvin-Kimoff MD, Paediatric Emergency Medicine Section, Canadian Paediatric Society; Jennifer Walton MD, Hospital Paediatrics Section, Canadian Paediatric Society